Dark-Knight-Rises/Logseq/pages/Computer Networks.md

 	- What does PoP stand for? {{cloze PoP stands for Post Office Protocol}} #card
 	- What is the port number of PoP? {{cloze The ports number of PoP is 110}} #card
-	- Identify the layer which provides service to the user. {{cloze Application layer provides service to the user.}} #card -
+	- Identify the layer which provides service to the user. {{cloze Application layer provides service to the user.}} #card
+	- Identify the total versions of IP. {{cloze IP has 2 versions, IPV4 and IPV6.}} #card -